-You might be thinking that sunrooms cannot be used in summers because of excessive heat and humidity and what not.
+You might be thinking that sunrooms cannot be used in summers because of excessive heat and humidity and whatnot.
 But let me just tell you that sunrooms can be utilized in the best possible manner even during summers.
 All you need to do is – just follow some steps and keep it cool.
-Once you keep it at a temperature that allows you to enjoy nature without getting disturbed by the bugs, worms or the harsh weather, you will feel that having a sunroom is worth more than you expect.
+Once you keep it at a temperature that allows you to enjoy nature without getting disturbed by bugs, worms, or the harsh weather, you will feel that having a sunroom is worth more than you expect.

 Since sunrooms allow sunlight in abundance, a great source of Vitamin D in winters, these can get difficult to bear in summers.

 To make your sunroom worthy of use all throughout the year, here are some tips that you must follow and keep the sunroom cool in summer.

 Here are some cost-effective tips:

 Blinds may seem counterintuitive to the purpose but these are actually a practical way to summertime solution.
 Blinds will blind the entire sunlight that may bother you.
 Whether you go for traditional blinds or shades, reducing the amount of sunlight is the key.
 The blinds deflect the heat back outside, making the sunroom cool and worthy of use.

 Blinds also add privacy to your space, giving you an added advantage.